big-guy/gradle-cpplint-plugin/README.md

-Only works with a 2.12-nightly.
+Tested with Gradle 2.11 only

 Downloads cpplint.py from GitHub if it has not already done so.